 What is an SBA Business Plan?

 An SBA business plan refers to a plan required for SBA loan approval.
-The SBA provides guidance on the specific formatting for SBA business plans, which generally follow best practices.
+In addition to being necessary for financing, an SBA business plan is a vital tool that helps business owners run their business effectively by providing structure and direction for daily operations and long-term growth.
+The SBA offers guidance on the specific formatting for SBA business plans, which generally adhere to best practices.

 There are three types of plans:

-• Startup: The plan for a new company about to launch or that just launched.
+- Startup: The plan for a new company about to launch or that has just launched.

-Not every SBA loan request requires a plan, but many do – especially when asking for higher borrowing amounts.
+Not every SBA loan request requires a business plan, but many do – especially when requesting higher borrowing amounts.
 Even if your specific loan request doesn’t need it, including one can still help your approval odds.

 Startups and newer businesses often need a plan because they don’t have financial data.
 A well-thought-out plan can show projected financial performance and cash flow.